rockholla/terraform-packer-workshop/intermediate-terraform/exercises/09/README.md

 Looking at this example, let's make sense of all the parts

-The resource itself, a simply AWS EC2 instance.
+The resource itself, an AWS EC2 instance.
 We're spinning it up in a normal Terraform way.
 Once the instance is up, we'll run the `provisioner` block within.
 In this case, it's a `local-exec` provisioner, so it's going to execute the command, `ansible-playbook -i ${self.public_ip} ./ansible/web-server.yaml` on the machine where we're executing Terraform. `${self.public_ip}` will be expanded to contain the value of the EC2 instance's public IP, and execute the `./ansible/web-server.yaml` playbook against that server remotely.

 In reality, there are a few additional concerns with a provisioning setup like this: